 Gospel-focused worship pattern

 Along with many others in the body of Christ, worship in Grace Communion International follows the Christ-centered and gospel-shaped pattern of the Western Christian calendar as detailed in the Revised Common Lectionary (RCL).
-This pattern is organized around a weekly celebration of the gospel (typically on Sunday, the day the risen Lord Jesus was first encountered) and several annual celebrations that highlight key aspects of our Lord’s life and ministry:
+This pattern is organized around a weekly celebration of the gospel (typically on Sunday, the day the risen Lord Jesus was first encountered).
+For a suggested order of services (liturgy) for this weekly gathering, click here.
+The worship pattern then includes several annual celebrations that highlight key aspects of the gospel with most of them focusing on events in our Lord’s life and ministry:

 - Advent (four Sundays preceding Christmas)

 - The season of Christmas (Christmas through January 5)